Artists Biography and StatementBIOGRAPHY

 SAN DIEGO STATE UNIVERSITY

-Robert was resident in Cornwall for seven years, (where he is well known for his large ‘Bombus Bee’ sculpture at the Eden Project., and for his pyrotechnical fire sculptures on Bodmin Moor), amongst his more. permanent works.
-He moved to France in April 2011
+Robert has been resident in Cornwall for the past seven years, (where he is well known for his large ‘Bombus Bee’ sculpture at the Eden Project., and for his pyrotechnical fire sculptures on Bodmin Moor), amongst his more. permanent works.

-He has exhibited widely and has work in public and private collections in Europe America and the Emirates
+He has exhibited widely and has work in public and private collections in England and America..